Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 Treatment options for progressive or recurrent intraocular retinoblastoma include the following:

-The use and potential applications of intra-arterial and intravitreal chemotherapy have been extensively discussed in previous sections of this summary.
-For more information, see the sections on Ophthalmic Artery Infusion of Chemotherapy (Intra-arterial Chemotherapy) and Intravitreal Chemotherapy.
+For more information about the use and potential applications of intra-arterial and intravitreal chemotherapy, see the sections on Intra-Arterial Chemotherapy (Ophthalmic Artery Infusion of Chemotherapy) and Intravitreal Chemotherapy.

-New intraocular tumors can arise in patients with the heritable form of disease whose eyes have been treated with local control measures only, because every cell in the retina carries the RB1 mutation.
+New intraocular tumors can arise in patients with the heritable form of disease whose eyes have been treated with local control measures only because every cell in the retina carries the RB1 variant.
 This event should not be considered a recurrence.
 Even with previous treatment consisting of chemoreduction and local control measures in very young patients with heritable retinoblastoma, surveillance may detect new tumors at an early stage.
-Additional local control therapy, including plaque radiation therapy, can be successful in eradicating these tumors.[
+Additional local control therapy, including plaque radiation therapy, can successfully eradicate these tumors.[

 When the recurrence or progression of retinoblastoma is confined to the eye and is small, the prognosis for sight and survival may be excellent with local therapy only.[